 Helps young adults ages 17-21 develop the skills necessary for a successful transition to independence, including educational, vocational, emotional, housing, and other support.
 For more information call (864) 938-2100.

-MIRCI Youth Drop-In Center, Columbia, SC
+MIRCI Youth Drop-In Center (Columbia, SC)

-Provides permanent housing through their rental assistance program.
+Provides permanent housing through their rental assistance program for young people ages 13-21 who are experiencing homelessness or at risk of homelessness.
 Sea Haven staff also help with filling out job applications and interviewing for jobs.
 They’ll even help you with getting your GED, Trade Certificate, or College Degree.
 For more information, call (843) 213-1133.